jeffchen006/OpenTracer/README.md

 # OpenTracer

+[Attention!]
+For security reasons, we have removed all the endpoints and API keys in the `settings.toml` file.
+Reviewers please go to the screencast links and find a sample `settings.toml` file in the video description.

 ## A Dynamic Analysis Tool for EVM Transaction Traces

 OpenTracer is a powerful Ethereum Virtual Machine (EVM) trace dynamic analysis tool designed to extract and analyze data from transaction traces.
 It offers a comprehensive suite of features for developers and analysts looking to gain deeper insights into smart contract interactions and behaviors.